RidLeee/Hacking-Write-ups/GamingServer.md

 ## Next Steps: Privilege Escalation

 At this stage, privilege escalation is required to gain further access.
-This is an area for further research and improvement.
+This is an area I'm currently trying to improve, root access was gained but not without an explanation.

 ---
 ### TODO:
 - Improve Linux privilege escalation techniques
-- Research common privilege escalation methods such as SUID binaries, cron jobs, and kernel exploits
-- Practice enumeration with tools like `linpeas` and `pspy`

-This write-up outlines the steps taken to gain initial access to the machine.
-Further work is needed to achieve full system compromise through privilege escalation.
+- Learn linpeas and how it's transfer onto a machine